jcai849/thesis/corrections.typ

   + "...
 Davis Vaughn, an employee at RStudio"
   + "foreach is managed by Revolution Analytics"
   + https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page moved to PARQUET files as of 2022-05-13.
-  + Remove temporal references like "Current System", "New Structures", "Current Structures", and "Existing Systems"
+  + Remove temporal references like "Current System", "New Structures", "Current Structures", and "Existing Systems". #commit("a7a9cdee5b394fb68754ed00b4079f141fe93429")
   + Avoid "present" in "This dataset consists of measures relating to all taxi and limousine trips in New York City from January 2009 to present"
 + Correct “The multicore features enabled with future are redundant over the existing parallel package” (not completely correct).
 + ```R %when%``` doesn't exist in foreach, but externally defined.